dartie/gin-bat/README.md

     `<project-path>` will contain all the necessary files for running the server

+1. Review the `settings.json` file for database connection and host/port settings.
+Note, the `settings.json` supports comments starting with `//` (they are discarded while reading the lines)

 1. Run the server
     ```bash
     go run . runserver